thoughtpatterns/xanesnet/README.md

 ### Running Locally

-How to run the application on your local system.
+To run the training :
+'python cli.py learn in.json'

 ### Running Tests